Norviah/animal-crossing/CONVERT.md

   - change directories into the project
   - click [this link](https://developers.google.com/sheets/api/quickstart/nodejs#step_1_turn_on_the)
   - click `Enable the Google Sheets API`
+  - agree with the prompt and click `Next`
   - create an application for `Desktop App`
   - click `Download Client Configuration`
   - save this file, it should be named `credentials.json`, to the [config](./config) directory